Preview: Exams are an important evaluation tool in your home educator toolkit. Learn why you should use end of term

 Have realistic expectations

 The first time we implemented term examinations, I thought we would have extra time during the week for personal pursuits.
 (Translation—I could tackle some other projects as well.)
 This was not the case!
-Exams are different than our normal school work, but they still require about the same amount of time.
+Exams are different than our normal school work, but they still require the same amount of time.
 Once I had realistic expectations, exam weeks went much smoother.